antdke/antdke.co/content/posts/2021-01-03-How-I-Use-My-iPad-Pro-For-Work.md

 <br />

-Using the iPad Pro for work has it’s pros and cons.
+Using the iPad Pro for work has its pros and cons.
 Here’s a few of them:

 Pros: